Zabrane/pf/README.md

 > why is it written this way?

-because this way is faster to write, easier to read, and safer to run.
+because this way is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause.

 ```
 $ make t|c|l|t32|t64|c32|c64|l32|l64|s64